Strategic Implications of Ukraine’s Kursk Incursion

 Andreas Umland

-Andreas Umland is an analyst with the Stockholm Centre for Eastern European Studies at the Swedish Institute of International Affairs, a Swedish government-funded independent organization.
-He also teaches international politics at the National University of Kyiv-Mohyla Academy.
+Dr. Andreas Umland is an analyst at the Stockholm Centre for East European Studies (SCEEUS) at the Swedish Institute of International Affairs (UI).

 Read the latest